Advocating for Better Kidney Care for All

 Megan Thomas

 Previously the Director of Disability Services at JVS Toronto, Megan Thomas is the Executive Director of Clarico Place of York Region and Co-Chair of the York Region Alliance of Women in Leadership group.
 She has a degree in Sociology from Queen’s University, and has spoken at several municipal, provincial and federal conferences on a variety of topics.
-Megan has been the recipient of many awards over her career, such as the Ontario Association of Youth Employment Centre’s Award of Merit for her work with marginalized youth, and most recently she was the recipient of the Chairman’s Award for Clarico Place of York Region in recognition of her outstanding character and commitment to the organization.
+She received the Ontario Association of Youth Employment Centre’s Award of Merit for her work with marginalized youth, and many awards over her career.
+Most recently, she received the Chairman’s Award for Clarico Place of York Region in recognition of her outstanding character and commitment to the organization.

-Megan is an avid volunteer and advocate for many social causes, however, of all the titles that she holds, two-time living organ donor is the most important to her and is the title that she says best defines her.
-Megan donated her kidney to a dear friend in 2016, and a lobe of her liver to her baby Goddaughter in 2019.
+Megan is an avid volunteer and advocate for many social causes.
+However, of all the titles that she holds, two-time living organ donor is the most important to her.
+She donated her kidney to a dear friend in 2016, and a lobe of her liver to her Goddaughter in 2019.
 Megan has been a University Health Network Transplant Ambassador for two years now.

 Lynn van der Linde